GHTaarn/History.jl/README.md

 Hereafter typing an '!' character at the beginning of a line in the Julia REPL will activate `History` mode.

+In `History` mode, a line starting with a '/' character will return the history entries whos text contains the string on the rest of the line (inspired by `less` and `vi`).
+A line starting with a '^' character will return the history entries whos text starts with the string on the rest of the line (inspired by regular expressions).

 In `History` mode, a line consisting of only an '!' character will print out exactly enough recent REPL history to fill your screen.
 Any '!' characters immediately followed by a positive integer will substitute the text from